FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/server-side-rendering.md

 **Note**: You are not just limited to mustache.
 You can use any template engine your platform supports.
 The advantage of using mustache here is that you can use the same templates as in Web Components.

 #### Sending the response
-The response to the browser contains the pre-rendered HTML.
+The response to the browser contains the pre-rendered HTML and raw response available to be used by Web Components.
 This step concludes the server side part.
 It does not exhaust the subject though.